Statistical constructions in quantum information theory

-A nonlocal game is a type of quantum interactive proof system which is designed to test concepts of entanglement.
-Mathematically, a nonlocal game is a certain kind of linear functional on a Euclidean space whose dimension reflects the amount of data needed to specify the parameters of the game.
-Nonlocal games are of interest to experimentalists when maximized over certain convex sets referred to as correlation sets or strategy spaces.
-The points in these sets are referred to as strategies and they capture various methods by which players may approach the game.
-These games are cooperative in the sense that the players are working together to obtain a payoff by satisfying requirements set by a referee.
-The definition of the strategy spaces enforces restrictions on the the extent to which the players may coordinate their actions in the game.
-These restrictions are meant to represent distance between the players.
-By setting up real-world implementations of these games it is possible to gain empirical evidence for the existence of entangled particles.
-For a general reference on this theory see \cite{scarani2019bell}.\\ \\ The convex sets over which the functional is maximized are defined as all points which can be constructed as a specific type of configuration of diagonal matrix coefficients of projection valued measures on Hilbert spaces.
-These projection valued measures come in the structure of a bipartite graph where the pairs connected by edges commute and the relevant configuration of their matrix coefficients is referred to as a quantum commuting strategy for the nonlocal game.
+A nonlocal game is a type of quantum system designed to test concepts of entanglement.
+More specifically, in a nonlocal game two parties at physical distance from each other make observations of particles which previously interacted but have since travelled to their separate locations.
+The Einstein-Podolsky-Rosen hypothesis presented in \cite{PhysRev.47.777} suggested that in such a situation the observers' measurements can always be explained in terms of sampling from random variables localized to their distinct positions.
+In \cite{bell1964einstein}, Bell showed that this kind of local hidden variable theory places numerical restrictions on the possible correlations between the parties' measurements.
+Known as Bell inequalities, these restrictions have been violated in numerous experiments starting from that of Aspect in \cite{PhysRevLett.49.91} and continuing to recent 'loophope closing' results such as \cite{PhysRevLett.115.250401}, \cite{hensen2015loophole} and \cite{PhysRevLett.115.250402}.
+These counterexamples to local hidden variable theories can be understood as empirical evidence that the particles are genuinely entangled in the sense that their states are not determined by any physically separated quantities. \\ \\ Mathematically, a nonlocal game is thought of the process of maximizing a linear functional over certain kinds of convex subsets of Euclidean space.
+The convex sets over which the functional is maximized are defined as all points which can be constructed as a specific type of configuration of diagonal matrix coefficients of projection valued measures on Hilbert spaces.
+Well known examples of nonlocal games include the CHSH game from \cite{PhysRevLett.23.880} which we discuss in detail in Section \ref{sec.CHSH}, the GHZ three-player game as exposited in \cite{2007arXiv0712.0921G} and the Mermin-Peres magic square games described in \cite{aravind2004quantum}.
+For a general reference on nonlocal games we refer the reader to \cite{scarani2019bell}.\\ \\ The projection valued measures in a nonlocal game come in the structure of a multipartite graph where the pairs connected by edges commute and the relevant configuration of their matrix coefficients is referred to as a quantum commuting strategy for the nonlocal game.